aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README.md

 * `PROJECT_NAME` is the name of the project that you used earlier when creating the account.

 * `LEADER\_IMAGE\_TAG` is the tagged name of the leader docker image.
+[RBJ: fixme -- leader name and tag, tag is no longer "latest".
+These are names, not tags.]

 * `WORKER\_IMAGE\_TAG` is the tagged name of the leader docker image.
+[RBJ: fixme -- same]

 The leader and worker tags are optional; you can upload one or both docker images with this command (though if neither is specified, the script exits with an error).

 ## Working with S3

 Before you can run the solver, you have to add the problems to be solved to an S3 bucket that is accessible by your account.
-As part of the `create-solver-infrastructure` CloudFormation script, we have created a bucket for you where you can store files: `ACCOUNT\_ID-us-east-1-PROJECT-NAME`, and added a `test.cnf` file to this bucket for testing (if you chose a different region than `us-east-1`, the part `us-east-1` in the bucket name my vary accordingly).
-You can start with this `test.cnf` example and skip the rest of this section until you wish to add additional files or buckets for testing your solver.
+As part of the `create-solver-infrastructure` CloudFormation script, we have created a bucket for you where you can store files: `ACCOUNT\_ID-us-east-1-PROJECT-NAME`, and added a `test.cnf` file to this bucket for testing (if you chose a different region than `us-east-1`, the part `us-east-1` in the bucket name will vary accordingly).
+You can start with the `test.cnf` example and skip the rest of this section until you wish to add additional files or buckets for testing your solver.

-You can copy files to the bucket with a command similar to this one (when executed from the root directory of this repsository, this re-copies the `my-problem.cnf` file to the default bucket):
+You can copy files to the bucket with a command similar to this one (when executed from the root directory of this repository, this re-copies the `my-problem.cnf` file to the default bucket):

 ```text
 aws s3 cp my-problem.cnf s3://ACCOUNT_ID-us-east-1-[PROJECT-NAME]